 Security at UCLA is good.
 The ineluctable price is that establishing initial access requires you to go through several laborious steps.
 Red Hen recommends that you not try this until you have some free time and a quantum of patience.

 1. First, create a UCLA logon ID.
 Note that to do so, you will need to set up two-factor authentication.

-2. When you have created your UCLA logon ID, visit https://accounts.iam.ucla.edu/, sign in, click on My Personal Information or just visit https://accounts.iam.ucla.edu/#/manage-profile, check that the information you see looks like the following image and take a screenshot of your personal information and send that screenshot as an attachment to email to firstname.lastname@example.org or email@example.com (for Case users) asking for enrollment in the Red Hen Course site.
+2. Once you have created your UCLA logon ID, visit https://accounts.iam.ucla.edu/, sign in, click on My Personal Information or just visit https://accounts.iam.ucla.edu/#/manage-profile, check that the information you see looks like the following image and take a screenshot of your personal information and send that screenshot as an attachment to email to email@example.com (for UCLA users) or firstname.lastname@example.org (for Case users) or email@example.com (for users not at UCLA or Case—see https://www.redhenlab.org/access-to-red-hen-tools-and-data) asking for enrollment in the Red Hen Course site.

 4. Click on the link for the "Edge Search Engine" and explore.
 For instructions on how to explore, visit https://sites.google.com/case.edu/techne-public-site/red-hen-edge-search-engine

 For two-factor authentication, Red Hen recommends using a smartphone with DUO Mobile app for the second factor authentication, but as you will see, when you go through the enrollment process, there are other ways to do it.

 In reporting a problem, always include the URL of the page and a screenshot.